Looking to build your back at home? Or expand your home gym setup with one of the most classic machines out there?

 Pulley options – What’s offered?

-Most pulldowns here come with a lower pulley for rows and such, but some might not.
+Most pulldowns here come with a lower pulley for rows and such, so that you can do seated rows or lat pulldowns, but some might not.
 This factor is only as important as you make it, so if you only care about an overhead cable, then don’t worry about it, even if it is pretty handy.

 Warranty options – Does the machine offer a warranty?